North Wingfield

 North Wingfield is a large village and civil parish in the North East Derbyshire district in the county of Derbyshire, England.
-Located approximately 4½ miles south-east of Chesterfield, and 1 mile north-east of Clay Cross.
+Located approximately 4+1/2 mi south-east of Chesterfield, and 1 mi north-east of Clay Cross.
 The population of the civil parish as of the 2022 census was 5,885.
 The A6175 road from the M1 motorway to the A61 road runs through the village.

 The village contains the former hamlets of Hepthorne Lane, Hillyfields, Highfields and Church Hill.
 The Hepthorne Lane area is still called by its name by local residents, as are the Highfields and Church Hill areas.
 The River Rother flows through the village at the bottom of Hepthorne Lane, next to the Midland Main Line.